jina-ai/clip-as-service/client/README.md

 vecs = bc.encode(texts2, is_tokenized=True)
 ```
-This gives `[2, 25, 768]` tensor where the first [1, 25, 768] corresponds to the token-level encoding of 'hello world!'.
-If you look into its values, you will find that only the first four elements, i.e. [1, 0:3, 768] have values, all the others are zeros.
-This is due to the fact that BERT considers 'hello world!' as four tokens: `[CLS]` `hello` `world!` `[SEP]`, the rest are padding symbols and masked out before the output.
+This gives `[2, 25, 768]` tensor where the first `[1, 25, 768]` corresponds to the token-level encoding of "hello world!".
+If you look into its values, you will find that only the first four elements, i.e. `[1, 0:3, 768]` have values, all the others are zeros.
+This is due to the fact that BERT considers "hello world!" as four tokens: `[CLS]` `hello` `world!` `[SEP]`, the rest are padding symbols and are masked out before output.

 Note that there is no need to start a separate server for handling tokenized/untokenized sentences.
 The server can tell and handle both cases automatically.